 I like that the swirls in these cream cheese brownies have a creepy, spidery effect.
 You could leave out the food coloring and just make these “regular” and they’d still be really pretty.

-Tools to help you make Cream Cheese Swirl Brownies
+Helpful Tools when making Cream Cheese Swirl Brownies

 - Food Coloring Kit – this is the food coloring I use.
 I didn’t tell you exactly how much orange to use because it will depend on which kit you’re using.
 If you’re using the Wilton Color Right Performance Food Coloring Set I link here, it comes with a color formula chart that shows you exactly how many drops you need of each color to make bright colors, pastels, etc. It’s a really good kit.
 I have fun with it.